KacperGierycz/KacperGierycz/README.md

   <br />
 The beginning
   <br>
-I was a sales guy for years and wanted to get into a software company, so I learn a little about programming.
-After a while, I found out that this stuff is engaging, solving the exercises was strangely rewarding proportionally to difficulty.
+I was a sales guy for years and wanted to get into a software, so I learn a little about programming.
+After a while, I found out that this stuff is engaging, solving the exercises was rewarding proportionally to difficulty.
 The library was my learning ground, where I found friends who learn different things, one was studying JavaScript other UML.
 Discussions about programming and the mental process of learning were thrilling.
 I got sucked into learning curiosity, was winning I wanted more and more.
   <br>

 The first steps I took was with Coursera courses: learning how to learn, [computer science fundamentals & Java basics,](https://coursera.org/share/58d86a3f9fdfe25e90012072d2cb758b), then [more advanced Java](https://user-images.githubusercontent.com/57790974/131525387-5df6ca4d-8db5-44ea-91b6-2d042a48689d.jpg), and finally [Data Structures and Algorithms](https://user-images.githubusercontent.com/57790974/131529228-db168e4a-a67a-4ae8-a625-62750bbac3e9.jpg) in previous courses material was hard but in a noobie friendly way, here stuff begins to be hard just like it should be, peers have only 10% success rate for passing.
 Math was an issue the precalculus level needed at least.
 I asked a friend mathematician who was giving lessosns in the library;